OpenSlides/openslides-votecollector/README.rst

 Version 1.1 (unreleased)
 ------------------------
 * Updated to OpenSlides 1.6.1.
-* Updated for VoteCollector 1.2.2.
+* Updated for VoteCollector 1.3.4.
-* Added personal and anonymous voting in live and non live mode.
+* Added personal and anonymous voting.
-* Updated slide with seating plan.
+* New config options for live mode and seating plan.
+* Show keypad serial number in list.
+* Updated motion poll slides.

 Version 1.0.4 (2013-12-04)